linode/terraform-provider-linode/website/docs/d/image.html.md

 The following arguments are supported:

 * `id` - (Required) The unique ID of this Image.

 ## Attributes

-This Linode Instance resource exports the following attributes:
+The Linode Image resource exports the following attributes:

 * `label` - A short description of the Image.